|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed March 14, 1942

-Over the target, attacked by a P-40 piloted by Captain Morrissey opened fire from from 200 yards, causing damage.
-The pilot observed that his gunfire resulting in the 'shooting off his left wing'.
+Over the target at 11:25am, intercepted by a P-40 Warhawk piloted by Captain Morrissey opened fire from from 200 yards, causing damage.
+The pilot observed that his gunfire resulted in the "shooting off his left wing".
 Damaged, this Zero crashed on Hammond Island.

 A year later, soldiers from the Australian Army 49th Garrison Battalion from Thursday Island located the remains of pilot Iwasaki were located in the mangroves.
 His identification tags were turned over to authorities.